 If you previously added the access point to a NETGEAR Insight network location and managed the access point through the Insight Cloud Portal or Insight app, enter the Insight network password for that location.
-For more information, see Connect over WiFi using the NETGEAR Insight app on page 28.
+For more information, see Connect over WiFi using the NETGEAR Insight app on page 25.

-4. Select Management > Configuration > Wireless > Basic > Wireless Settings.

-5. From the Output Power menu for the radio, select 100%(Max), 50%, 25%, 12.5%, or 4%(Min).
+- 4. Select Management > Configuration > Wireless > Basic > Wireless Settings.
+The Wireless Settings page displays. - 5.
+From the Output Power menu for the radio, select 100%(Max), 50%, 25%, 12.5%, or 4%(Min).